Gong vs. Chorus: Which platform is better for your team?

 Gong

-Call recording and analytics: Chorus records calls, transcribes and analyzes your calls so that you get insights from the call in minutes after your call ends.
+Call recording and analytics: Gong records calls, transcribes and analyzes your calls so that you get insights from the call in minutes after your call ends.
 These insights typically tend to be the next steps (action items from the call), competitor mentions, and more.

 Deal intelligence refers to having visibility into your sales pipeline where you understand the interactions between your reps and your prospects/customers.
 It's about being proactive in potential risks and making sure you don't lose a deal from your pipeline.